 11.42 Notification of operating mode changes

-Editor’s Note: The paragraph below has been modified due to update of baseline from REVmc D4.0 to REVmc D5.0.
-Please review carefully.

 Change the 1st paragraph of this subclause as follows:

 A STA in which dot11OperatingModeNotificationImplemented is true shall set the Operating Mode Notification field in the Extended Capabilities element to 1.
 A VHT STA shall set dot11OperatingModeNotificationImplemented to true.
 An S1G STA may set dot11OperatingModeNotificationImplemented to true.
 A STA that is not a VHT STA or an S1G STA shall set dot11OperatingModeNotificationImplemented to false.
 A STA in which dot11OperatingModeNotificationImplemented is true is referred to as operating mode notification capable.